 Officially called Malla Strict Nature Reserve, this is one of Finland’s oldest protected nature areas.
 Named after the two Malla Fells which rise from the northern shore of Lake Kilpisjärvi the Malla Nature Reserve is a botanist’s paradise, located in a unique year-round arctic environment and boasting rare plants produced by calciferous soil.

-If you don’t wish to venture all the way through the park, a nice option is a visit to Pikku-Malla Fell, which offers panoramic views of the lake and the surrounding fell country.
-A marked 7 km trail leads from the roadside parking area to the summit of Pikku-Malla and back.
+If you don’t wish to venture all the way through the park, a nice option is a climb to Pikku-Malla Fell, which offers panoramic views of the lake and the surrounding fell country.
+A marked 7 km (4½ miles) trail leads from the roadside parking area to the summit of Pikku-Malla and back.